UW-Hydro/drought_impact/sedi_README.md

 ## State of Project

+4.25.2022

+A little late of an update, but effectively this focus of the project is being dropped as a signal between national park data and drought was not clear nor really identifiable, so we moved on to the USDM evaluation focus, see the new README for more info.

 3.2.2022

 Recently I was delving into the Twitter API in attempts to use geo-tagged Tweet frequency as a proxy for visitation at our sites of interest, following a similar methodology to [Wilkins et al.](https://www.nature.com/articles/s41598-021-82145-z) with Flickr data.
 I have developed a workflow to gather data that has geo-spatial tags throughout the entire Twitter archive (since 2006) but there are unfortunately not many geo-tagged tweets that have the keywords I was using (national park names).
 The geo-tagging is important to be able to associate the tweet with actually being at the park (instead of just talking about the park or sharing a news story about it).
 As far as I can tell, (they do not have very descriptive documentation), other papers that I have seen do similar work are selecting social media data through their geo-tags around there are of interest (as I did).
 I might be able to do some analysis on how often each recreation site is mentioned throughout the year (similar to something like Google Trends), but it would not have a spatial dimension and I am not familiar with how to filter out noise for that.
 So I am going to move on and do analysis for the national and state parks with the data we already have since I was able to find geometries for them, then perhaps try social media data down the road if it becomes relevant again.
 This exploration still felt worthwhile given the various papers I looked at and now having more knowledge about the process.